Clumsynite/blog-api/README.md

 ## Tips

-* Calling all blogs will only return blogs, to access comment you'll have to view each blog by calling `https://clumsy-blog.herokuapp.com/blog/:id/view`.
+* Calling all blogs will only return the blogs, to access comments inside those blogs you'll have to view each blog by calling `https://clumsy-blog.herokuapp.com/blog/:id/view`.
 This'll return the blog post with all its comments.
-* The user can edit or delete only posts/comments which they created.
+* The user can only edit or delete posts or comments which **they** have created.
-* If you delete a blog post, every comment inside it will be removed
+* If you delete a blog post, **every** comment inside it will be removed
 * To view your blog posts and comments you can call `https://clumsy-blog.herokuapp.com/user/me`.
-This'll return an object like this:
+This'll return an object which'll look like this:

   ```js
   {